Alexdiaz711/NFL-Combine-Drills-Project/README.md

 Next a script ('src/parsing_and_storing.py') was written which performed these actions:
 1. Extract the portion of each source code's string containing the table
 2. Parse each table into individual rows
 3. Store each row as an entry in a new collection on the same MongoDB.
-This resulted in one collection for the draft results and a seperate collection for the combine results.
+This resulted in one collection for the draft results and a separate collection for the combine results.
 4. Import the data into a Pandas DataFrame, initially cleaning the column names
-5. Store the draft and combine tables in seperate CSV files.
+5. Store the draft and combine tables in separate CSV files.
-6. Store the draft and combine tables in seperate tables in a PSQL database on a postgres server running in a docker container.
+6. Store the draft and combine tables in separate tables in a PSQL database on a postgres server running in a docker container.

 The next script ('src/cleaning_data.py') performed final cleaning and joining of the tables:
 1. Cast values to int/float for numeric columns
 2. Edit mismatched player names between the two tables
 3. Join the two tables and mark the players selected in the 1st round
 4. Reorganized player positions into 14 position groups
-5. Drop remaining uneeded columns
+5. Drop remaining unneeded columns
 6. Create a binomial sample of top-performers for each drill (grouped by position and year) with success (1) defined as being selected in the top 32 picks of the NFL Draft, and failure (0) defined as not being drafted in the top 32.
 7. Create a dictionary for each sample parameter: sample size, mean, standard deviation and probability of success.